lukas-krecan/ShedLock/README.md

 ### Enable Scheduler Locking
 Now we need to integrate the library into Spring.
-Since version 2.0.0 you can use `@EnableSchedulerLock` annotation
+In order to enable schedule locking use `@EnableSchedulerLock` annotation

 ```java
 @Configuration